c-mart/smog/install_guide.md

 - Enable the site: (sudo) `a2ensite smog`
 - Reload apache: (sudo) `service apache2 restart`

-## Populate Database
+## Initialize Database
-Finally, we need to build our database tables.
+Next, we need to build our database tables.
 First, ensure that your virtualenv is still activated in the shell.
 Activate it again if necessary (`source /var/www/smog-venv/bin/activate`).

-- If you are using a SQLite database, create the folder for your database:
+If you are using a SQLite database, create the folder for your database:

-- `mkdir /var/www/smogdb`
+`mkdir /var/www/smogdb`

-- Set an environment variable for your smog configuration file:
+Set an environment variable for your smog configuration file:

-- `export SMOG_CONFIG=/var/www/smog_config.py`
+`export SMOG_CONFIG=/var/www/smog_config.py`

-- Run the database initialization routine.
+Run the database initialization routine.
 This creates the database tables, adds a user, and populates initial site settings.

-- (sudo) `python /var/www/smog/manage.py init_db`
+(sudo) `python /var/www/smog/manage.py init_db`

-- If you are using a SQLite database, we need to change its file permissions so that smog can write to it while running as the Apache user:
+If you are using a SQLite database, we need to change its file permissions so that smog can write to it while running as the Apache user:

-- (sudo) `chown -R www-data:www-data /var/www/smogdb`
+(sudo) `chown -R www-data:www-data /var/www/smogdb`

 ## Final Steps
 Try browsing to your site. if everything is working your new blog will load!